TL;DR

 - Change the main user of the vehicle.

 - Don't Just Auto-Renew: Loyalty rarely pays in the insurance market.
-Your current provider's renewal price is often not their most competitive offer.
-Always compare the market to ensure you're getting the best deal for the right cover.
+Your current provider's renewal price is often not their most competitive offer. typically compare the market to help reduce the risk that you're getting the best deal for the right cover.

 Your motor insurance is a vital financial safety net.
-By understanding its complexities and being diligent with your obligations, you can ensure that if the worst happens, your policy stands strong as a true shield, not a costly illusion.
+By understanding its complexities and being diligent with your obligations, you can help make it more likely that if the worst happens, your policy stands strong as a true shield, not a costly illusion.

 Do I need to declare minor modifications like new alloy wheels or a roof rack?